pmarciniak2000/UoE_Undergraduate_Projects/README.md

 ### UoE_Undergraduate_Projects
-A collection of some of the projects I completed in my time studying at the University Of Edinburgh (2018-2023)
+A collection of the projects I completed in my time studying at the University Of Edinburgh (2018-2023)

 # UG2: